 Always listening carefully and asking clarifying questions to better resolve customer problems shows you’re focused and responsive.
 Customers aren’t always able to express themselves with enough clarity to thoroughly explain their concerns or questions.
 Having the ability to read between the lines and to walk someone through an issue step-by-step is a critical part of deep listening.

 Maintain a results-driven approach

 Are you fully aware of the role you play in achieving business goals?
 Apart from providing exceptional customer service, are you also supposed to help boost sales, resolve customer issues on the first contact or collect feedback?
 If you aren’t sure what your part is in the big picture, get clarity from your manager so you can prove your value as an agent by meeting or exceeding the expected results.

 If your understanding of what to say and what not to say is a little shaky, you likely aren’t prepared to deliver the effortless customer experience your organization is striving for.
 Introducing yourself and the company, using an appropriate tone of voice and pace while handling interactions, and maintaining proper hold and transfer procedures are all part of keeping the customer service experience professional.
 Be sure to make sure you have the specifics down by requesting them from your supervisor.

 Be an excellent applicant of feedback

 You know what you’re responsible for and how your performance will be measured.
-Make sure you hold yourself accountable to prove yourself as someone who can balance the responsibilities and freedoms that come with a remote position.
+As an at-home call center agent, make sure you hold yourself accountable to prove yourself as someone who can balance the responsibilities and freedoms that come with a remote position.
 Luckily, conversation intelligence platforms like Tethr can help your organization offer each call center agent a personalized training program based on actionable insight from the calls.
-Tethr’s technology works to combine what’s going on in real time with historical data for context to lead you and your team members to better meet goals.
+Tethr’s technology works to combine what’s going on in real-time with historical data for context to lead you and your team members to better meet goals.